Skip to contents

 Census Tract Identifier Column

-A CoDEC tdr MUST include a census tract column named census_tract_id_{year}, where {year} is replaced with the decennial vintage of the census tract geographies used to create the dataset (i.e., census_tract_id_2000, census_tract_id_2010, or census_tract_id_2020).
+A CoDEC TDR must include a census tract column named census_tract_id_{year}, where {year} is replaced with the decennial vintage of the census tract geographies used to create the dataset (i.e., census_tract_id_2000, census_tract_id_2010, or census_tract_id_2020).

 The census tract identifier column MUST contain 11-digit GEOID identifiers for all census tracts in Hamilton County (GEOID: 39061).
 A list of required census tract identifiers for 2000, 2010, and 2020 are available in the {{cincy}} R package (e.g., cincy::tract_tigris_2010).

-A CoDEC tdr that was not created at a census tract level SHOULD link to a URL (using the homepage property) that contains code and a descriptive README file about how the data was harmonized (e.g., areal interpolation) with census tract geographies.
+A CoDEC tdr that was not created at a census tract level should link to a URL (using the homepage property) that contains code and a descriptive README file about how the data was harmonized (e.g., areal interpolation) with census tract geographies.

 Year (and Month) Temporal Column(s)

-Year (and month) temporal variables in a CoDEC tdr MUST be in a “tidy” format so that each row represents one time point of observations.
-This allows for updating datasets with newer data without changing field metadata.
-A CoDEC tdr MUST include a column called year that contains only integers representing the year during which the data was collected (e.g., 2018, 2023).
-It also MAY contain a month column, in which case the unique combination of the year and month columns represent the calendar month during which the data was collected (e.g., “2023” and “11” together represent November of 2023).
+It also may contain a month column, in which case the unique combination of the year and month columns represent the calendar month during which the data was collected (e.g., “2023” and “11” together represent November of 2023).

 File Structure